maelchiotti/GTagger/README.md

 ### On Windows

-Download the executable `gtagger.exe` from the [Releases](https://github.com/maelchiotti/GTagger/releases) and execute it.
+Download the executable `GTagger.exe` from the [Releases](https://github.com/maelchiotti/GTagger/releases) and execute it.

 ### From source